 Why we share our pronouns and why you should too.

-You may have noticed that people are sharing their pronouns in introductions, on name tags, or in their email signatures, and maybe you’re wondering, “what’s that all about?”
+You may have noticed that people share their pronouns in introductions, on name tags, or in their email signatures, and maybe you’re wondering, “what’s that all about?”
 This is happening to make spaces more inclusive for all people regardless of their gender identity or gender expression.
 More importantly, it creates safer spaces for transgender, gender nonconforming, and gender non-binary people.
 Including pronouns is a first step toward respecting a person’s gender identity, working against cisnormality, and creating a more welcoming space for people of all genders.

 Gender pronouns are words that an individual would like others to use when talking to or about them.
 Some commonly used pronouns are “he, him, his” and “she, her, hers.”
 However, people may choose to use pronouns that don’t conform to binary male/female gender categorizations, such as “they, them, theirs.”